 The personal statement in a graduate CV serves as a brief introduction is where you get to introduce yourself to your potential employer.
-In this section, you should succinctly and briefly tell the employer what you can offer the business organization, your career path; its aims and objectives.
-The role you are applying for in the organization determines your personal statement.
-For a perfect example of how your personal detail should be written consult our graduate CV examples.
+In this section, you should succinctly and briefly tell the employer what you can offer the business organisation, your career path; its aims and objectives.
+The role you are applying for in the organisation determines your personal statement.
+For a perfect example of how your personal details should be written consult our graduate CV examples.

 A graduate CV must state the applicant’s educational qualification and background in chronological order i.e. from the most recent to the least recent.
 It must contain all the educational institutions attended, the date and the degree classification.
 If the job description states that the applicant must be knowledgeable in a certain field of study and you have taken course modules on the said field of study, do yourself a great favour by including in your CV, preferably in bulleted points.